airbytehq/airbyte/docs/contributing-to-airbyte/developing-locally.md

 ```

 {% hint style="info" %}
+If Gradle is using too much/too little CPU, change the `workers.max` property in `gradle.properties` accordingly.
+{% endhint %}

+{% hint style="info" %}
 On Mac, if you run into an error while compiling openssl \(this happens when running pip install\), you may need to explicitly add these flags to your bash profile so that the C compiler can find the appropriate libraries.

 ```text